-All of our guests are able to stay throughout their life, even to that final breath.
+All of our guests are able to age in place, even to that final breath.
 Hospice care is available from local hospice companies; we have experience working with their teams to help provide a seamless continuity of care.
 The area around our home is filled with all kinds of trees, birds, flowers and other wildlife.
 The sounds of the nearby creek and waterfall provide such a soothing escape.
 It’s a breathtaking backdrop for creating beautiful memories.

 Más Allá is owned by Eric Jepsen and Becky Davis.
-Eric is a successful entrepreneur with a dream to provide a place for people who know that the end of their life is near and want to be able to spend it surrounded by beauty.
-Becky has a background in hospice care along with marketing for a senior care facility.
+Eric is a successful entrepreneur with a dream to provide a place for people who are in the final season of their life and want to be able to spend it surrounded by beauty.
+Becky has a background in elder and hospice care.
 With Eric’s dream and Becky’s experience, the concept of Más Allá became a reality!

 Más Allá was a godsend to my mother and my family in a most difficult time.
 Más Allá is a home that welcomes no more than five end of life “guests” at a time, and my brother, sister and I were ALL able to be with Mom (24/7 if we wanted to), even in this time of COVID.
 The days we all had together with my mom before her passing were precious beyond measure, and this facility made it possible.